Carleton-BIT/install-node-noadmin/README.md

 `(iwr -useb "https://raw.githubusercontent.com/Carleton-BIT/install-node-noadmin/refs/heads/main/install.py").Content | python -`

-It's quite dangerous to run random scripts you find on the internet.
+FYI: It's quite dangerous to run random scripts you find on the internet.
+You can trust me, but don't make this a regular thing.